satorici/satori-cli/src/satoricli/docs/language_playbooks.md

     - [ echo $(VAR) ]
 ```

-The previous playbook would be executed on the following way by Satori CLI:
+The previous playbook can be executed on the following way by Satori CLI:

 ```sh
 $ satori-cli run echo.yml --data="{'VAR':'Hello World'}"